LiUGraphQL/LinGBM-OptimizationTechniquesExperiments/src/batch-cache/README.md

 # Disabling Cache

 Default, this approach implements both batch and cache for the GraphQL server.

-In some cases, the cache may not be desirable, setting cache as false in the config.js file can disable cache, show as below: const cache = false
+In some cases, the cache may not be desirable.
+Setting cache as 'false' in the config.js file can disable cache.